 They overthrew a king.

-But as they met to frame our constitution, those Patriots still feared one threat above all foreign interference in our elections.
+But as they met to frame our Constitution, those patriots still feared one threat above all, foreign interference in our elections.

-They had just opposed the tyrant.
+They had just deposed a tyrant.

 They were deeply worried that we would lose our newfound liberty, not through a war.

-If a foreign army were to invade, we would see that coming.
+If a foreign army were to invade, we would see that coming, but through corruption from within.

 And in the early years of the Republic, they asked us, each of us, to be vigilant to that threat.